 There are various parameters of the tonal range of HDR Pro, which should be hard to select.
-You can learn more detail about these parameters as the following information before using HDR Pro to have an HDR merge.
+If you cannot find a satisfactory preset for HDR photos in the Merge to HDR window, you have to learn more about the settings beforehand.

 The parameters for adjusting 32-bit HDR images are different from the 8-bit or 16-bit images.
 Here are some parameters you can set for a 16-bit image with HDR Pro.

 Preset: Batch adjustments for a series of similar images.
 You can save to load presets.

 Remove Ghosts: To remove the ghosts caused by moving stuff or outdoor images, you can minimize these moving stuff with the optimal result.

 Edge Glow: Use the Radius and Strength sliders in combination to increase the perceived sharpness of the image.